Czirion/CajaDeHerramientas/ssh_keys.md

-# Add SSH Keys to server and conect with shortcut
+# Add SSH Keys to a server and connect using nickname

 In the local computer run:
 ~~~